holubovskyi/terraform-provider-apisix/README.md

 ```bash
 cd docker_compose
 ```
-Run `docker-compose up` to spin up a local instance of HashiCups on port 9080.
+Run `docker-compose up` to spin up a local instance of APISIX on port 9180.
 ```bash
 docker-compose up
 ```